-Please note that any loss of gametes, embryos or germinal tissue should be reported to the HPRA.
+Please note that any loss of gametes, embryos or germinal tissuethere should be reported predisposition to submit a report to the HPRA for further review.
 Following assessment, the HPRA will decide if the case is to be included in the annual report for submission to the European Commission.
 The reporter will be informed of the final case classification.